Google Love Is Blind

 Did you know that you might be missing out on sales with google-first SEO?

 Because Google dominates the SEO world, it is easy to get drawn into only optimising for Google searches and completely ignoring other search engines such as Bing, Yahoo and DuckDuckGo.
+And there is also a new(ish) player on the block AI.

 But did you know the love for that search platform is on the decline?